Alanaktion/alanaktion.github.io/_posts/2015-07-02-bridged-networking-on-ubuntu.md

 title: Bridged Networking on Ubuntu 14.04
 date: 2015-07-02 14:58:16
 ---
-It's often necessary to set up a bridged network on VM hosts, but the documntation for Ubuntu has gotten a bit dated.
+It's often necessary to set up a bridged network on VM hosts, but the documentation for Ubuntu has gotten a bit dated.
 After much trial-and-error, here is what worked for my datacenter-hosted VM server:

 First, run `sudo apt-get install bridge-utils`, if the package is not already installed.